afreensanaulla/Project-Documentation/README.md

 ```
 <p> This dependency provides the JDBC driver necessary for connecting Java applications to a MySQL database.
 It acts as a bridge to allow your Spring Boot (or other Java) applications to send queries to and retrieve data from MySQL databases</p>
 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • JDBC Driver: Implements the Java Database Connectivity (JDBC) API, allowing Java application.</p>
+- **JDBC Driver**: Implements the Java Database Connectivity (JDBC) API, allowing Java applications to interact with relational databases.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Database Connection: Facilitates establishing a connection to the MySQL database and performing CRUD (Create, Read, Update, Delete) operations.</p>
+- **Database Connection**: Facilitates establishing a connection to the MySQL database and performing CRUD (Create, Read, Update, Delete) operations.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Runtime Scope: Since it’s used at runtime to interact with the database, it is declared with a <scope>runtime</scope>.
-This ensures the dependency is only included during the execution of the application and not during the compilation.</p>
+- **Runtime Scope**: Since it’s used at runtime to interact with the database, it is declared with a `<scope>runtime</scope>`.
+This ensures the dependency is only included during the execution of the application and not during the compilation.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Common Usage: This dependency is used when a Spring Boot application needs to interact with a MySQL database.
-It is included in the pom.xml file to configure the connection between the Java application and MySQL.</p>
+- **Common Usage**: This dependency is used when a Spring Boot application needs to interact with a MySQL database.
+It is included in the `pom.xml` file to configure the connection between the Java application and MySQL.

 <p><b>5) lombok </b></p>